 Sadly, some people who died in these accidents were innocent victims; however, some of these deaths were linked to alcohol.

-The Law Offices of Shane Smith would like to extend our deepest condolences and sympathies to the families and friends who lost their loved ones over this holiday period, and we would also like to wish those injured fast and full recoveries.
+Shane Smith Law would like to extend our deepest condolences and sympathies to the families and friends who lost their loved ones over this holiday period, and we would also like to wish those injured fast and full recoveries.